bharatdwarkani/gitflow-example/README.md

 Installing a Gitflow Extension

-It is a set of extensions based on Vincent Driessen's branching model.
 Installation instructions can be found for different platforms here.
 However, we will provide a simplified step to get it up and running on windows.

 1. Download and install Git for Windows.
 By default, it would install in this directory “C:\Program Files\Git”.
 2. Next you need to get these three files getopt.exe from  util-linux package , libintl3.dll, and libiconv2.dll from the dependencies packages (libintl and libiconv).
 We have gathered and uploaded all these files for ease of installation, so you could get those from here alternatively.
 3. Once you get those three files copy and paste those files at a location where Git was installed (i.e.,) inside a bin folder at “C:\Program Files\Git\bin”